 Forbes Africa’s Victoria Mamora says that Africa isn’t a great place for crowdfunding yet.
-The region has a very limited potential in terms of returns and successes by startups, and as such, investors should shy away from the crowdfunding campaigns in the area, for now at least.
+The region has very limited potential in terms of returns and successes by startups, and as such, investors should shy away from the crowdfunding campaigns in the area, for now at least.

 How small is the sector in Africa?
 In 2015, the global crowdfunding financing was forecasted at $34.4 billion, with 70 percent of the funds stemming from loans.
 Of the billions accrued in crowdfunding, Africa was responsible for a measly $24.2 million, which in total is less than one percent of the overall market price.

-Africa finds crowdfunding success in humanitarian causes
+African crowdfunding success in humanitarian causes

 The Independent reports that a crowdfunding campaign launched for the operation of Mhlengi Gwala was a success.
 The campaign launched on the BackABuddy platform raised over £28,000 in under a day, and according to Gwala’s friend, the 27-year-old athlete underwent surgery successfully and is now recuperating.